 - 1. Gas safety legislation and Standards. - 3.
 Products and characteristics of combustion. - 4.
 Ventilation. - 5.
 Installation of pipework and fittings. - 6.
 Tightness testing and purging. - 7.
-Checking and/or setting meter regulators. - 8.
+Checking operating pressure at outlet of meter - 8.
 Unsafe situations, use of emergency notices and warning labels. - 9.
 Operation and positioning of emergency isolation controls and valves. - 10.
 Checking and setting appliance burner pressures and gas rates. - 11.
 Operation and checking of appliance gas safety devices and controls. - 12.
 Chimney Standards. - 13.
 Chimney inspection and testing - 14.
 Installation of open, balanced and fan assisted chimney configurations. - 15.
 Re-establish existing gas supply and relight appliances.